Whole Foods changes unlikely to spark Canadian grocery price wars

-Cheaper avocados at Whole Foods might get fans of the organic grocery chain salivating over savings, but retail analysts say it probably won't launch price wars at most Canadian supermarkets.
+Cheaper avocados at Whole Foods Market might get fans of the organic grocery chain salivating over savings, but retail analysts say it probably won't launch price wars at Canadian supermarkets.

+Amazon.com Inc. took ownership of Whole Foods on Monday and immediately decided to cut the cost of some of its pricey organic and specialty foods, an approach that's designed to resonate directly with the chain's best customers and create buzz in the marketplace.

+Among the items reduced at a Vancouver Whole Foods location this week were Colombian Hass avocados, which are now $1 cheaper at $1.99 each, and organic baby spinach, which costs $3.49, or 50 cents less than a week ago.

+Elsewhere in the store, organic black quinoa has been reduced by 80 cents per 100 grams to $1.59 and Whole Foods' private label organic vanilla-flavoured almond beverage is $1 cheaper at $2.49.

+But the Whole Foods price cuts won't be particularly effective in attracting consumers on the hunt for deals, said Mark Lee, associate professor at the Ted Rogers School of Retail Management.

-The country's biggest grocers are unlikely to play along with deep cuts by Whole Foods' new owner Amazon in the produce aisles of its 13 locations across Canada.
-That's partly because the imminent threat of the high-end chain wouldn't justify the financial hit of reacting with deep food discounts, suggested Brynn Winegard, a marketing expert at Winegard and Company.
+The country's biggest grocers are unlikely to play along with deep cuts by Whole Foods' new owner Amazon in the aisles of its 13 locations across Canada.
+That's partly because the imminent threat of the high-end chain wouldn't justify the financial hit of reacting with deep discounts, suggested Brynn Winegard, a marketing expert at Winegard and Company.

 "Places like Loblaws, Sobeys and Longo's won't necessarily be able to afford that," she said.